wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getmempoolentry.md

 ---
-title: dash:getmempoolentry \[POST\]
+title: getmempoolentry - Dash
-description: Returns mempool data for given transaction (must be in mempool).
+description: Example code for the getmempoolentry json-rpc method. Сomplete guide on how to use getmempoolentry json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters